asreview/asreview/docs/source/intro/about.rst

   ASReview CLI
     ASReview CLI is the command line interface that is developed for advanced options or for running simulation studies.

-  ASReview LAB
-    ASReview LAB is the open-source research software to explore the future of AI in systematic reviews.

-  ASReview research
-    ASReview research is the fundamental and applied research work to explore the future of AI in systematic reviewing.
-The research is conducted by the research team, partners, and contributors.

   Data
     Data includes :term:`dataset`, prior knowledge, labels, and